Teleportation criteria based on maximum eigenvalue of the shared $d\otimes d$ dimenional mixed state: Beyond Singlet Fraction: Abstract

 \section{Abstract}

-Partial transposition being a non-physical operation so it is not possible to implement it in a laboratory.
-Thus, we apply an alternative method known as structural physical approximation (SPA) of partial transposition to estimate the optimal value of the singlet fraction of an arbitrary two qubit mixed state.
-By applying this method, we have shown that optimal value of the singlet fraction can be estimated experimentally but this result can be applied only on $2\otimes 2$ dimensional system.
-Therefore, we derive an alternative criteria for the detection of $d\otimes d$ dimensional negative partial transpose (NPT) entangled state, which are useful in quantum teleportation.
+\centerline{Abstract} We derive a criteria for the detection of $d\otimes d$ dimensional negative partial transpose (NPT) entangled state useful for teleportation.
 The newly derived criteria are based on the maximum eigenvalue of the NPT entangled state, which is easier to determine experimentally than to completely reconstruct the state via tomography.
 We then illustrate our criteria by considering a class of qubit-qubit system and qutrit-qutrit system.